 My daughter Jemma and I love to cook together.
 One of the first recipes we ever made together was cranberry jelly for Thanksgiving.
 We enjoyed the canning process so much that we explored other fruits that we could make into jam or jelly.
 While celebrating Succot, our Harvest Festival, Jemma asked me if we could eat the Etrog, a special citrus fruit used in the Succot holiday.
-I replied, “why not” and developed this recipe for Etrog Marmalde.
+I replied, “why not” and developed this recipe for Etrog Marmalade.
 We make it for Succot then preserve it for Passover.

 An etrog is a yellow citrus fruit, shaped like a lumpy lemon that is used during the celebration of Succoth.
 Originally only grown in the Middle East, Jews have planted etrog orchards all over the world, cultivating the fruit wherever it can thrive.